plenteum/wallet-service-ha/README.md

 ### Event - *alive*

-This event is fired initially when the underlying walletd process is detected as being ```alive```.
+This event is fired initially when the underlying wallet-service process is detected as being ```alive```.
 It will also fire when it comes back ```alive``` after the process has been restarted.
 In addition, it will fire on the websocket connection after a successful authentication if the service is indeed ```alive```.

 ```javascript
 wallet.on('alive', () => {